bicCluster/learning-cluster/README.md

 During the installation, we need configured network of `losalamos` with eth1 and we don't need to configure the network of three innet machines during the install process.
 Thus when installing Ubuntu on the three innet machines, it will show "network autoconfiguration failed", just ignore and continue.

+You probably want to install the OpenSSH during installation, so that you can then connect to the server using terminal in your own laptops.

 [Here](https://www.youtube.com/watch?v=P5lMuMhmd4Q) is a step-by-step installation video.

 `losamalos` should have access to the internet already after installation.
 Using `ping google.com` or `ping + other known IP address` to check the connection.